tyoung3/sw/README.md

 See the bnfc StreamWork language description file, SWL.pdf.

 SWL has few reserved words,  making it somewhat natural language agnostic.

-There is no guarantee this condition will continue, however, every effort will be made to ensure that all currently valid SWL statements will remain valid.
-Should this prove impossible,  the minor version will be incremented.
+Every effort is made to ensure that all currently valid SWL statements will remain valid.
+Should this prove impractible,  the minor version will be incremented.
 Once v1.0.0 is reached, the major version will be incremented instead.
 Backward conpatibility is enforced for network definition files, **_sw_**, and published Go modules only.

 Linux scripts and Go modules, are separately versioned.

 #### Stream types and component arguments<a name="streamtypes"/>